Distinguished Professor Emeritus

 Professor Schindler is a frequent commentator on numerous healthcare and Constitutional issues, having been interviewed over 200 times by radio, television, print and internet media sources.
 His comments have appeared in Time Magazine, The Huffington Post, The New York Times, The San Francisco Chronicle and numerous local media outlets.
 For 15 years, Professor Schindler hosted his own radio program, “The Constitution among Friends” on WGVU public radio.

 Professor Schindler served as law clerk for the Hon.
 S. Clifford Wallace, Ninth Circuit Court of Appeals, in San Diego, California, 1986-1987.

 He is a frequent author and has made hundreds of speeches on constitutional law issues and health care compliance.
 He most recently published articles in the Whittier Law Review, Case Western Reserve's Health Matrix: Journal of Health-Medicine, and in Quinnipiac University's Health Law Journal.

 As a practicing attorney, Professor Schindler successfully tried the first criminal and civil cases brought under the Michigan Environmental Response Act.

 Professor Schindler graduated from the University of Michigan Law School, where he served as Executive Editor of the Michigan Law Review.
 He is a member of The Order of the Coif.
-At WMU-Cooley, Professor Schindler teaches Constitutional Law and Health Care Regulation.
+At WMU-Cooley, Professor Schindler taught Constitutional Law and Health Care Regulation.